 - Re-Applicants should only upload the one-page re-application form.

 - Create a single PDF from all documents in Step 2.
-Please use the Traditional Track Application Submission Form to upload the PDF of your application and supporting documents (if applicable).
+Then click here to upload the PDF of your application and supporting documents (if applicable).
 You must be logged in with your ACC email address to upload.

 - After applications are submitted, students should refer to the Application Status Update page for upcoming information.

 - Once eligible students start applying, they will be granted a petition via their ACC email to register for RNSG 1105.
 This petition will be based only for students that rank highest on their prerequisite GPA first (first round).
 After the application deadline, the remaining students will be granted a petition to register for RNSG 1105 with the same criteria mentioned above and RNSG 1105 availability (second round).